asmaier/ImmoSpider/Readme.md

 ### Installation

 Immospider is using the popular python framework https://scrapy.org/ .
-To install you need Python 2.7.
+To install you need Python 3.
 Then you can clone this repository and install the requirements via

-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

 This should install scrapy and the googlemaps package for you.
 To use it you also need an API key for the googlemaps API.
 You should follow the instructions at https://github.com/googlemaps/google-maps-services-python#api-keys to get